gear

 j ultra 1zpresso on table in Coffee Chronicler studio

-The 1Zpresso J Ultra is the latest espresso grinder from the popular brand.
+The 1Zpresso J Ultra is the latest espresso grinder from the popular Taiwanese brand.

 Standout features

-One of the most noticeable upgrades is the sleek, elegant design.
-The J Ultra features a slimmer profile and a lighter weight compared to its predecessor JMax, making it more comfortable to hold and operate.
+The J-Ultra features a slimmer profile and a lighter weight compared to its predecessor J-Max, making it more comfortable to hold and operate.

 In daily use

-Now, let’s talk about the most important aspect: flavor.
-The J Ultra truly shines when it comes to espresso, producing balanced, sweet, and complex shots that rival much more expensive electric grinders.
+The J-Ultra truly shines when it comes to espresso, producing balanced, sweet, thick, and complex shots that rival much more expensive electric grinders.
 The flavor profile is also much more balanced compared to its predecessor, the J-Max, which I often found a bit astringent or one-dimensional.

 Compared to the K-Ultra and the Comandante C40, the shots are also thicker and more textured.